padrigon-lynbert/padrigon-lynbert/README.md

 I began programming in junior high, experimenting with random desktop, and mobile development, even cybersecurity.
-During senior high, while also learning game development, I was practicing various other languages, libraries and tools to satisfy overlapping interests and goals.
-In college, I discovered my passion for predictive models, which has led me to discover Machine Learning.
+During senior high, while also learning game development I was practicing various other languages, libraries, and tools to satisfy overlapping interests and goals.
+In college, I discovered my passion for predictive models, which has led me to discover machine learning.
 My time is now used for practicing and creation of deep learning models.<br><br>

 <p align="center">